 Another reason to take HRT is early menopause due to primary ovarian insufficiency (POI) or other diseases.
 Cancer treatment, including surgery, radiation, and chemotherapy, may trigger early menopause.
 Removal of the ovaries (oophorectomy) causes immediate menopause.
 However, if the uterus is removed (hysterectomy) but the ovaries are kept, it does not cause menopause right away.

 There are several treatment options for HRT:

 - combined estrogen and progesterone (EPT)

-Estrogen therapy (ET) and estrogen-progestin therapy (EPT) come in the form of pills, injections, and skin patches.
-It can also be dispensed in easy-to-use vaginal creams, suppositories, or a vaginal ring.
+These treatments can come in the form of pills, injections, and skin patches.
+They can also be dispensed in easy-to-use vaginal creams, suppositories, or vaginal rings.

-Clinical trials show that oral EPT increases the chances of developing heart disease, blood clots, and stroke.
-Another trial of women who had a hysterectomy showed that when using estrogen alone, there was no increased risk of heart disease.
-However, there was still an increased risk of blood clots and stroke.
-The study showed that these risks are lower in otherwise healthy women between the ages of 50 and 59.
-The longer you take hormones following menopause, the greater the risk.
+Studies show that oral EPT increases the chances of developing heart disease, blood clots, and stroke when compared to not taking hormones.
+However, these risks seem to be lowest in otherwise healthy women between the ages of 50 and 59.
+The longer you take hormones after menopause, the greater the risk.

 HRT is generally not recommended for women who have previously had blood clots or stroke.
 The risk of stroke is greater in smokers who are also overweight.